vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Abstract

 \section{Abstract}

-Event-driven architecture (EDA) has emerged as a crucial architectural pattern for scalable cloud applications.
-However, its asynchronous and decoupled nature introduces challenges for meeting transactional requirements.
-Database systems, relegated to serving as storage engines for individual components, do not recognize transactions that span multiple components in EDAs.
-In contrast, messaging systems are unaware of the components' application states.
-Weaving such asynchronous and independent EDA components forces developers to relinquish transactional guarantees, resulting in data consistency issues.
-To address this challenge, we design vMODB, a distributed framework that enables the implementation of highly consistent and scalable cloud applications without compromising the envisioned benefits of EDA.
-We propose Virtual Micro Service (VMS), a novel programming model that provides familiar constructs to enable developers to specify the data model, constraints, and concurrency semantics of components, as well as transactions and data dependencies that span across components. vMODB leverages VMS semantics to enforce ACID properties by transparently unifying event logs and state management into a common event-driven execution framework.
-Our experiments using two benchmarks show that vMODB outperforms a widely adopted state-of-the-art competing framework that only offers eventual consistency by up to 3X.
-With its high performance, familiar programming constructs, and ACID properties, vMODB will significantly simplify the development of highly consistent and efficient EDAs.
+Event-driven microservice architecture (EDMA) has emerged as a crucial architectural pattern for scalable cloud applications.
+In typical EDMAs, database systems are relegated to isolated storage engines for individual components, blind to cross-component transactions, while messaging systems are unaware of each component's application state.
+Consequently, EDMAs impose a severe trade-off: developers must either sacrifice strong data consistency and integrity or manually manage complex distributed coordination.
+To address this challenge, we design \name, a distributed framework that offers a better trade-off and enables developers to build highly consistent and scalable cloud applications without compromising the benefits of EDMA.
+The core contribution of \name\ lies in the co-design of a programming abstraction and the underlying specialized system.
+We propose Virtual Micro Service (VMS), a novel programming model that provides familiar Object-Relational Mapping (ORM) and meta-programming constructs for specifying the data model, constraints, concurrency, and dependencies, making application semantics visible to the system. \name\ leverages semantic visibility to enforce ACID properties by transparently unifying event logs and state management, relieving developers from the burden of ensuring cross-component data consistency and integrity.
+Thanks to full-stack system optimizations enabled by our co-design, experiments using two benchmarks show that \name\ outperforms a widely adopted state-of-the-art competing framework that only offers eventual consistency by up to 3x.